 On the 8th day of Christmas ADHD gave to me…

 8 Frustrating Shopping Experiences

 Shopping online when you have ADHD is one thing – shopping in public is a whole different ballgame.
-I don’t know about you, but I get completely overwhelmed with crowds, noise and rude people.
+I get completely overwhelmed with music, smells, and… people.

-Just the other day a women ran into me with her cart and said, “excuse me”, as if I were in her way.
+In the grocery store the other day a woman ran into me with her cart and said, “excuse me”, as if I were in her way.
 On instinct I moved and said, “oh I’m sorry.”
 But I noticed half a second later that I wasn’t exactly in the middle of the aisle.
 She hit me, so why was I apologizing?

 Something about the holiday season makes the crazy come out in even the most sane people.